Better places just off the tourist trail.

 Rosario – instead of Buenos Aires

 Rosario offers all (and even more) that Buenos Aires does, but in a much more relaxed atmosphere that is bathed by a gentle breeze wafting across the Río Paraná.
 Located just 300 kilometers (186 miles) northwest of Argentina’s capital, Rosario earns its fame well as Ciudad de la Cultura (City of Culture), with over a dozen museums.
 My favorites are the Jardín de los Niños, with replicas of Leonardo DaVinci’s inventions, and Museo del Paraná y las Islas, about the art and life of the river.
-Rosario is also the birthplace of Argentina’s flag, so check out the Monumento Nacional de la Bandera, the walking tour of sites associated with the legendary revolutionary Ernesto “Che” Guevara, and listen to Argentina rock-n-roll that is rooted in Rosario.
+Rosario is also the birthplace of Argentina’s flag (check out the Monumento Nacional de la Bandera), the legendary revolutionary Ernesto “Che” Guevara (take the walking tour of sites associated with him), and Argentina rock-n-roll.
 In the evening, see a performance in the opulent Teatro El Círculo, go tango dancing at a salón or dance the night away at a boliche (nightclub).

 Then there is the Paraná River: Stroll along its banks, join the fishermen in hooking the night’s dinner, or go kayaking or parasailing.
 Boat trips through the canals of the river (the Delta del Paraná is a UNESCO Human and Biosphere Reserve) go to the Islas Alto Delta where you can picnic, camp or stay at a quaint hide-away hostel.